 Personality—It’s Not Just a Plus!

 It should go without saying, but a tutor’s availability is one of the most important hiring factors.
-Of course, scheduling has always been a key component of how to find a tutor, but it’s arguably even more important when finding an online tutor.
+Of course, scheduling has always been a key component of how to find a tutor, but it’s arguably even more important when finding online options for a tutor.
 That’s because one of the key advantages of online tutoring is convenience.
 Don’t rob yourself of this benefit!
-Instead, find a tutor online who can accommodate your busy schedule.
+Instead, find a tutor who can accommodate your busy schedule.
 When considering your tutoring schedule, think beyond basic availability.
 Instead, figure out the times when you’re most attuned to learning, whether that be first thing in the morning, mid-day, or late at night.
 Everyone is different, so the ideal instructional time for you may not be the same as your classmates.
-That’s perfectly fine, so long as you can find a tutor who can be available during your peak study hours.
-Since you’re not limited to tutors in your specific area when you opt for online tutoring, finding a tutor with an open slot shouldn’t be too big a problem.
+That’s perfectly fine, so long as you can find a tutor who can be available during your peak study hours and throughout the school year.
+Since you’re not limited to local tutors in your specific area when you opt for remote tutoring, finding an expert tutor with an open slot shouldn’t be too big a problem.

 One often overlooked aspect of finding an online tutor who is effective is the planning factor.
-Ideally, tutors should draft lesson plans for their online tutoring sessions just as instructors do.
+Ideally, tutors should draft lesson plans for their online tutoring sessions in the same way as instructors do.
 Although they need not be formal documents, these plans should reflect the tutor’s intentions for each session as well as a long-term goal for the student.
 Moreover, a tutor’s plan should include a way of assessing the learner’s progress, so that he or she knows whether to remediate or move on to more advanced concepts.
-When you’re looking for a tutor online, be sure to ask candidates about their methods of planning for individual tutoring sessions.
+This is true for online and in person tutors.
+When you’re looking for a tutor, be sure to ask candidates about their methods of planning for individual tutoring sessions.
 If they tell you that they “wing it,” you’ll want to continue your search.

-Once you successfully solve the problem of how to find a tutor, you can start taking advantage of all of the benefits of online tutoring, including heightened convenience and flexibility as well as academic improvements.
-While finding a tutor online can be a hassle, it’s important to take your time with the process so that your overall online tutoring experience is ensured to be a good one.
+Once you successfully solve the problem of how to find a tutor, you can start taking advantage of all of the benefits of remote tutoring, including heightened convenience and flexibility as well as academic improvements.
+While finding a tutor can be a hassle, it’s important to take your time with the process so that your overall online tutoring experience is ensured to be a good one.
 As a final note, it’s important to keep in mind that online tutoring is a partnership between you and the tutor.
-Though you certainly want to find a good tutor, be forewarned that even the best tutor cannot improve your skills and grades for you.
-You will also have to put in the time and effort in order to get the most from your online tutoring sessions.
+Though you certainly want to find a good tutor, be forewarned that even the best tutor (in person or online) cannot improve your skills and grades for you.
+If you’re genuinely interested in improving academically, then you will also have to put in the time and effort in order to get the most from your virtual tutoring sessions.